piffpaffpuff/woocommerce-delivery-notes/readme.md

 #### How to prevent that the Website URL and page numbers are printed?

-You can find an option in the print view of every browser to disable those.
+You can find an option in the print window of your browser to hide those.
 This is a browser specific option that can't be controlled by the plugin.
-Please read your browser help for more infromation.
+Please read the browser help for more information.

 #### Why are my bulk printed orders not splitted to seperate pages?

 Your browser is to old to create the page breaks correctly.
 Try to update it to the latest version or use another browser.

-#### Eventhough the shipping and billing addresses are the same, both are still shown, why is that so?
+#### Eventhough the shipping and billing address is the same, both are still shown, why?

 It depends on your WooCommerce settings.
-Addresses are displayed the same way as on the Account page.
+Addresses are displayed the same way as on the WooCommerce account page.
 Only one addrress is printed in case you disabled altenative shipping adresses or the whole shipping.
 In all other cases both addresses are shown.

 #### It prints the 404 page instead of the order, how to correct that?
+P

-This is most probably, due to the permalink settings.
-Go either to the Permalink or the Plugin Settings and save them again.
+This is most probably due to the permalink settings.
+Go either to the WordPress Permalink or the WooCommerce Print Settings and save them again.

-#### How do I quickly change the font for the invoice and delivery note?
+#### How do I quickly change the font of the invoice and delivery note?

-You can style them with CSS.
-Use the `wcdn_head` hook and then write your own CSS.
+You can change th font with CSS.
+Use the `wcdn_head` hook and then write your own CSS code.
 It's best to place the code in the `functions.php` file of your theme.

-An example that changes the font and makes the addresses very large:
+An example that changes the font and makes the addresses very large.
+Paste the code in the `functions.php` file of your theme:

 ```
 function my_serif_font_and_large_address() {